Key Facts About the University of Lincoln

 4. Very satisfied students

-- Students rated a number of Lincoln’s courses among the best in the country for student satisfaction in the 2013 National Student Survey.
-Accounting was ranked number one nationally for the fifth year in a row
+- Students rated several of Lincoln’s courses among the best in the country for student satisfaction in the 2014 National Student Survey.
+Journalism, Psychology, Drama, English and Sport & Exercise Science were among Lincoln’s courses placed in the top 20 per cent nationally for their subject areas.

 - According to The Times and Sunday Times Good University Guide 2014, Psychology at the University of Lincoln also ranks number one in the UK for student satisfaction